Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 - watery nose or eyes

-- redness of the lips, gums or skin
+- redness of the lips, gums, or skin

 - vomiting and drooling

-- difficulty breathing or panting; coughing or wheezing
+- difficulty breathing or panting; coughing or wheezing (aspiration pneumonia)

-- lethargy, tremors or wobbliness
+- lethargy, tremors, or wobbliness

 - low heart rate